VAKazakov/EDMC-Triumvirate/README.md

 Allows you to see the latest news and current information on the Galaxy.

-## Report element on Targovid intercepts
+## Report element on Thargoid intercepts

 Allows you to collect and analyse information about the time and place where the Thargoids intercepted your ships.
 Provides an accurate estimate of the scale of the alien invasion.